TrelisResearch/one-click-llms/README.md

 Advanced inferencing scripts (incl. for function calling) are available for purchase [here](https://trelis.com/enterprise-server-api-and-inference-guide/).

+> Note: vLLM runs into issues sometimes if the pod template does not have the correct CUDA drivers.
+Unfortunately there is know way to know when picking a GPU.
+An issue has been raised [here](https://github.com/vllm-project/vllm/issues/2393).
+As an alternative, you can run TGI (and even query in openai style, guide [here](https://github.com/huggingface/text-generation-inference/commit/0eabc83541225979209ff7183b4b4442e47adf92#diff-5b4ec6c8005e6b142ac974571bb8dc557a9bb7ab7c3d0b09554dfc9cc50dcf0b)).
+TGI is faster than vLLM and recommended in general.

 ## Runpod One-Click Templates
 To support the Trelis Research YouTube channel, you can sign up for an account with [this link](https://runpod.io?ref=jmfkcdio).
 Trelis is also supported by a 1-2% commission by your use of one-click templates.

-Text Generation Inference (fastest):
+### Text Generation Inference (fastest):
 - [OpenChat 3.5 7B AWQ API - RECOMMENDED](https://runpod.io/gsc?template=8me7ywyjrb&ref=jmfkcdio), [OpenChat 3.5 7B bf16 - TGI API - lowest perplexity](https://runpod.io/gsc?template=xiwn7cb3ro&ref=jmfkcdio)
 - [Mixtral Instruct API 4bit AWQ - RECOMMENDED](https://runpod.io/gsc?template=546m57v73a&ref=jmfkcdio), [Mixtral Instruct API 8bit eetq, pod needs to be restarted multiple times to download all weights](https://runpod.io/gsc?template=1ydpo4766w&ref=jmfkcdio).
 Requires an A6000 or A100 or H100.
 - [Llama 70B API by TrelisResearch](https://runpod.io/gsc?template=6e9yxszwne&ref=jmfkcdio).
 - [Deepseek Coder 33B Template](https://runpod.io/gsc?template=51tpe9tqk2&ref=jmfkcdio).
 - [Medusa Vicuna](https://runpod.io/gsc?template=2xpg09eenv&ref=jmfkcdio) (high speed speculative decoding - mostly a glamour template because OpenChat with AWQ is better quality and faster)

-vLLM (requires an A100 or H100 or A6000, i.e. ampere architecture):
+### vLLM (requires an A100 or H100 or A6000, i.e. ampere architecture):
 - [Mistral Instruct 7B AWQ](https://runpod.io/gsc?template=z5n6lh4zux&ref=jmfkcdio)
 - [Mixtral Instruct 8x7B AWQ](https://runpod.io/gsc?template=dmybzldpis&ref=jmfkcdio)

-llama.cpp One-click templates:
+### llama.cpp One-click templates:
 - [Mistral 7B Instruct v0.2 8-bit](https://runpod.io/gsc?template=4g0fj4rh32&ref=jmfkcdio)

 Post a new issue if you would like other templates